-Registration for the 2018 Luncheon is now open.
-Please register here.
+Registration for the 18th Annual Luncheon is not yet open.
+Please stay tuned for updates.

 Can’t make the Luncheon but still want to make a donation?
-Go here.
+Make an online donation here.

 The Annual Seattle Girls’ School Luncheon is a creative celebration of our students and our mission, with all proceeds directly benefiting Seattle Girls’ School.
 What is remarkable about the Luncheon is that our students host the program and collaborate on the creation of its content.
 Self-assured young women from every grade confidently speak in front of hundreds of attendees and articulately honor the role models we recognize that day.